lizhanmit/spark-coding-tutorial/README.md

 6. **Why choosing 4 partitions here?** 13,000 partitions / 1,000,000 = 1 partition.
 Then `number_of_partitions = number_of_cpus_in_cluster * 4` (2, 3 or 4).
 7. **Why using repartition instead of coalesce here?** The data puddle is small.
 The repartition method returns equal sized text files, which are more efficient for downstream consumers.

-**When filtering large DataFrames into smaller ones, you should almost always repartition the data.**
+- **When filtering large DataFrames into smaller ones, you should almost always repartition the data.**
+- **If you are reducing the number of overall partitions, first try `coalesce`.**

 ---